Last updated on December 17 2021

 Portable toilet waste should only ever be emptied in places where you are authorised to do so and are clearly signed.
 It is never acceptable to empty waste in the woods, in drains and in toilets used by people (eg caravan parks) as a general rule.

 Don’t ever empty them into compostable toilets either.
 These must remain chemical-free for them to work as designed.
+Sometimes campgrounds have a requirement that only waste that has been treated with green chemicals may be disposed of using their facilities.

 Chemicals for the flush tank